Staying Safe & Legal in Your Motorhome

 • Headlights must be adapted for driving on the right.

-• V5 (logbook).
+• V5 registration document (logbook).

 • MOT certificate for all your vehicles over 3 years old.

-• Vignette (a type of motorway road tax required in some EU countries; see more info here).
+• Vignette (a type of motorway road tax required in some EU countries, see more info here).

 • Emissions zone sticker depending on where you are going.

-• Certificate of Medical Insurance.
+• Certificate of Medical Insurance if you have it.

-• EHIC/GHIC card for medical treatment; this does not substitute full medical insurance but will defiantly help.
+• EHIC/GHIC card for medical treatment.
+This does not substitute full medical insurance but will defiantly help.

 • Breakdown cover details, probably an email on your phone rather than a bit of paper.